Yvon-Indel/rvoice-mqtt-gateway/README.md

 You just have to pass the url link to your home automation system for playback on your sound device.

+If you are using Home Assistant, you can use my [rvoice-ha-integration](https://github.com/Yvon-Indel/rvoice-ha-integration)

 ## Deployment

 ### Docker